 In Canada, the city of Montreal chose to maintain service levels in 2020 at 2019 levels – despite the fact patronage was about 35% of what it was before Covid-19 hit.
 Luc Tremblay, Director General of Société de Transport de Montréal said that the city had made that choice to ensure services are available when riders decide to return.
 “It’s the key,” said Tremblay.
 “Build it and they will come.”

 Meanwhile, the Toronto Transit Commission has initiated a policy of using passenger demand to guide service delivery on its bus network.
-The move aims to ensure that those who are most reliant on public transit are getting the best service possible.
+The move aims to ensure that those who are most reliant on public transport are getting the best service possible.

 In the UK, National Express Bus has deployed our SwiftMetrics bus network analysis platform across its entire network, helping the operator to boost service performance, and understand and anticipate changes in demand as coronavirus restrictions change from week-to-week.

-The bus operator’s network has also actually expanded, despite ridership being 60% of what it was pre-Covid, in order to assist with social distancing and keeping key workers on the move.
+The bus operator’s network has also actually expanded, despite patronage being 60% of what it was pre-Covid, in order to assist with social distancing and keeping key workers on the move.
 Today National Express Bus is running 103% of the service it did before the pandemic hit.
 It means the operator is well placed to offer sufficient capacity as soon as passengers return in growing numbers.

 “It’s the key.
 Build it and they will come.”